Research Training Fellowships 2027 Call For Proposals

 What we expect in proposals

-Applicants should demonstrate that they have the necessary ability, enthusiasm and commitment to follow through any training.
-We recommend applicants consider how their application meets the assessment criteria below.
+Applicants should demonstrate that they have the necessary ability, enthusiasm and commitment to follow through any training and demonstrate how it will support their career goals.
+Applicants should consider how their application meets the assessment criteria – see How we will assess your application (below).

 Applicants should provide evidence that they will be given guidance/training in appropriate research techniques and methodology (which may include experimental design, statistics, computing, writing scientific papers/grant applications).
 The plan should be ambitious but realistic for the time and skill level.